AmalSunny992/Networking-Basic-Concepts/README.md

 # Basic Networking Concepts

 Welcome to the Networking Learning Repository!
-This repository is designed to help you understand the basics of Networking.
+This repository is designed to helps understand the basics of Networking.

 ## Table of Contents
 1. [Introduction to Networking](./basic-networking.md)